-With all the DataPages you’ve built for your sales reps live for everyone to access, your authorized users can start adding new sales, viewing company sales and reviewing their own sales performance.
+With all the DataPages you’ve built for your sales reps live for everyone to access, your authorized users can start to add new sales, view company sales and review their own sales performance.

 The next three DataPages you’ll deploy will be from your Admin folder.
-You’ll still be following the same procedure so there shouldn’t be any difficulty when you implement the following:
+The same procedure still applies so it should be easy:

 DEPLOYMENT 4: new_rep.html

 Copy the Embed deploy code for Add New Rep and paste it on your designated HTML page (new_rep.html).
-Then test your webpage after saving and publishing to see if the form interfaced well with your html template.
-Use your sample admin account (Username: email@example.com, Password: test) to gain access.
+Then refresh your webpage after saving to see if the form interfaced well with your html template.
+Use your sample admin account (Username: firstname.lastname@example.org, Password: test) to gain access.

 DEPLOYMENT 5: manage_reps.html

 Next, copy the deploy code for View/Manage Reps and paste it on your designated HTML page (manage_reps.html).
-Then once again, test your webpage after saving and publishing.
-Hit the Search button when the search form appears to check if all the reps from your database are displayed on screen.
-Feel free to explore the Edit and View Details links as well.
+Then once again, test your webpage after saving.
+Hit the Search button when the form appears to check if all the reps in your database are displayed on screen.

 DEPLOYMENT 6: manage_sales.html

 Finally, for this section, copy the deploy code for View/Manage Sales and paste it on your designated HTML page (manage_sales.html).
-Upon hitting refresh on your website after publishing your html, you should see a search form appear.
-Clicking the Search button will fetch all the sales data grouped by reps and broken down by product.
+Upon hitting refresh on your website, you should see a search form appear.
+Clicking Search will fetch all the sales data grouped by reps and broken down by product.

-The last three DataPages you’ll be deploying will all be embedded on one webpage to create your administrator dashboard.
+The last three DataPages will all be embedded on one webpage to create your administrator dashboard.
 The layout will be two charts on top and a pivot table at the bottom.

 DEPLOYMENT 7: dashboard.html